Person recycling PET Person recycling PET

 Know what to recycle.

-Learn what’s accepted in your community, then spread the word: PET is part of the plastic pollution solution.
-Click here to learn more and read our POLITICO article about the three steps we can all take to help end plastic waste.
+Thank you for doing your part to recycle!
+Every bottle and container you recycle helps keep valuable materials in use and supports a more circular economy.
+We encourage you to spread the word that PET is part of the plastic pollution solution.
+Learn more about reducing plastic pollution and read our POLITICO article about the three steps we can all take to help end plastic waste.